Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 You can run this generator for all the views in the model, or for a specific view that is specified in the generator's parameter.

-You can rerun the generator when you change the data objects for the views, or UI configuration of their properties, and also when you change any other configurations that the views depend upon, such as links, layout, fields' settings, etc.
+You can rerun the generator when you change the data objects for the views, or the UI configuration of their properties, and also when you change any other configurations that the views depend upon, such as links, layout, fields' settings, etc.

 :::note
 This generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all views along with other artifacts.